lhypds/note-markdown/doc/installation/README.txt

 macOS: Opening the App for the First Time
 ==========================================

-macOS may block this app from running because it is not signed with an Apple Developer certificate.
+As Apple blocks apps not signed with an Apple Developer certificate.
+An "Apple Developer Certificate" cost 99$ per year...
+Sorry, but, I don't want to pay.

 To open it anyway, follow these steps:

 Method 1: System Preferences